 English

-Gruen Transfer Episode on “Stop Having Babies”
+Gruen Transfer Episode On “Stop Having Babies”

 Thirdly, the work of Xueyun Wang is excellent.
 His video presentation was on cosmetic surgery for kids.
 He clearly identified the target audience of both teams.
-Moreover, he acknowledged the pathos and logos effectively as he recognized that 1st team used logos by giving the idea of communication whereas the second team used pathos in order to show the negative impact of war on the children.
+Moreover, he acknowledged pathos and logos effectively as he recognized that 1st team used logos by giving the idea of communication, whereas the second team used pathos in order to show the negative impact of war on the children.

 Description of Episode